 ATTENTION CURRENT USERS:

-version 0.4 is around the corner.
+version 0.4 is here.
 There are multiple enhancements in this version, which require the format of encrypted items to change.
-This means that you won't be able to decrypt items encrypted by the current version, and that Read-once conversations in course will need to be reset.
+This means that you won't be able to decrypt items encrypted by the previous version, and that Read-once conversations in course will need to be reset.
 We apologize for the inconvenience.

 TAKE PRIVACY INTO YOUR OWN HANDS

 Easy, end-to-end secure encryption for email, plus real-time chat.
 Right now PassLok for Email supports Gmail, Yahoo, and Outlook online.

 --PassLok for Email is incredibly easy to use--

 To encrypt a message or file, just click the PassLok icon at the bottom of the Compose or Reply box.
 A popup will take your private message and encrypt it with the click of a button.
 Then you can send it out like any other message, or as an attachment.